networkx/nx-parallel/Config.md

 Please refer the [official joblib's documentation](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html) to better understand the config options.

+Note: Please ensure that `nx.config.backends.parallel.active=False` when you are using joblib to configure nx-parallel.
+Otherwise, configurations in `joblib.parallel_config` will be overwritten by the configurations in networkx's config(i.e. `nx.config.backends.parallel`).

 ## 2. Using `networkx`

 To enable networkx's config system in nx-parallel you will need to set the `active` configuration to `True`.